The Peterborough Theatre

 The planning application for residential redevelopment was refused in August 2017 on the basis that the application did not ‘adequately or robustly demonstrate that The Broadway is not viable as a cultural/entertainment/leisure venue’ and the ‘loss of the theatre would result in a significant loss of amenity to the people of Peterborough with no replacement provision being made.’

 Furthermore, during the decision period the owner of The Broadway announced that the theatre was to be leased to the Dawe Charitable Trust which, through a management agreement with Performance Art Ventures CIC, trading as The Broadway (Peterborough), was to reopen the building as a theatre.
-The building reopened its doors on 2nd September 2017, the 80th anniversary of the building.
-It is currently operating a varied programme of entertainment with dates booked into 2019.
-However, it is still early days in the operation of the venue, and therefore considered prudent to retain The Broadway on the TAR register.
-Theatres Trust has met with the new operator and offered advice and support for the continued sustainable operation of the venue.
+The building reopened its doors on 2 September 2017, the 80th anniversary of the building, operating a varied programme of entertainment.